atsaki/docker-machine-driver-cloudstack/README.md

 ## Acknowledgement

-The driver is orifinally written by [@svanharmelen](https://github.com/svanharmelen).
+The driver is originally written by [@svanharmelen](https://github.com/svanharmelen).

 ## Author